johnnyshankman/hihat/README.md

 ### Supported Audio and Metadata Formats

-Almost every format under the sun should be supported, and they can all be mixed together into the same library seamlessly.
+Almost every format under the sun is supported, and they can all be mixed together into the same library seamlessly (mp3, m4a, aac, ogg, flac, wav, etc.).

-* See [The Chromium Project](https://www.chromium.org/audio-video/) for information on supported audio formats.
+* See [The Chromium Project](https://www.chromium.org/audio-video/) for detailed info on supported audio formats.
 * See [Music Metadata](https://github.com/borewit/music-metadata#features) library for supported metadata formats.

 Don't know where to get MP3/FLAC of your favorite albums and tracks?
 I suggest: